adosib/Data_Governance/README.md

 ### Details
 The script utilizes the O365 API (details here: [https://pypi.org/project/O365/](https://pypi.org/project/O365/)) which allows it to send emails via Outlook seamlessly.
-The pyodbc library is also used to connect to EPIC's SQL Server-based backend so that data can be retreived.
+The pyodbc library is also used to connect to a SQL Server-based backend so that data can be retreived.

 #### Important note from the O365 API